December 26, 2016, John Æonid

 So, I find that while I can fly in lucid dreams as well as defy social convention, I cannot make other actors do things outside their character or against what I imagine would be against their will.
 And since I think dreams are a place where we practice who we want to be, I don't think we should attempt to force anything that is outside our moral boundaries, as that would make us something that we don't want to become.
 Also, I'm not able to manifest physical objects in lucid dreams, nor can I reconfigure buildings or such.

-I also notice that any converstation I have in a dream is always with only one individual—even if I percieve that individual as a member of a group.
+I also notice that any conversation I have in a dream is always with only one individual—even if I perceive that individual as a member of a group.
 Any other members of the group are really not involved and appear much less animated then the one with whom I'm interacting.
 I have no idea if this is a common experience, but I do wonder how common it is.

 I've heard one account that a lucid dreamer once tried to tell the people in his dream that he was dreaming them.
 Reportedly, no amount of insistence produced a reaction that indicated any manner of acknowledgment that they were being dreamed.
 This is what I take as suggesting that our evolved minds become neurologically wired to model reality.
 (I have no ideal what neuroplasticity would mean for this mental faculty.)